Buying A House In California: Facts And Tips

 - Population: 84,534

 A seaside city near Irvine, Newport Beach has several beaches, piers, a peninsula and its own island.
-From these spots, locals can take catch a ride on a waterfront Ferris Wheel, watch the Giant Blue Whale Migration, surf the waves or traverse an inflatable waterpark in a Mediterranean-like climate.
-There’s also plenty of dining options in the city’s more than 400 restaurants featuring organic farm-to-table cuisine, fresh-caught, local seafood and ocean views.
+From these spots, locals can catch a ride on a waterfront Ferris wheel, watch the annual blue whale migration, surf the waves or traverse Newport Dunes Inflatable Water Park in a Mediterranean-like climate.
+There’s also plenty of dining options in the city’s more than 400 restaurants featuring organic farm-to-table cuisine, fresh-caught local seafood and ocean views.

 - Population: 1,423,851